DSAutomations/dockerhass-docs/dockerpidocs.md

 No, just kidding, but seriously, Hass.io is essentially this what we're doing here, but with a lot of the hard work already done for you.

 However, if you take take that shortcut, you're locking yourself in a box where you'll only be able to use the [hass.io addons](https://www.home-assistant.io/addons/).
 Manually setting up a Docker stack gives us a far greater degree of control and tweakability.
-For example, if you wish to setup your homeassistant front end alongside other https services on subdomains, we'll be able to accomplish that with ease today.

 I aim to give you a comprehensive guide for getting the *pictured* environment up and running from scratch, this environment includes the following:
 * **Homeassistant**